2400/git-lab-2/README.md

    ```console
    git branch
    ```
-   Record the command output of `git branch` as your `Answer to question 6`
+   Record the command output of `git branch` as your `Answer to question 4`
    > Note: current branch is marked with __`*`__

 4. Now you are working with branch `header`.
-Add a file called `die.h`, add the following code, and save it.
+Add a file called `die.h` with the following content, and save it.
    ```cpp
    #ifndef DIE_H
    #define DIE_H
    #include <iostream>
    #include <fstream>
    using namespace std;

    class Die {